bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 01:18:56

 Okay, and now this is the final word here on the slides, I think.
-So, I hinted that this already, Like if we are in a system where we have confidential transactions, which is a cryptographic technique to hide the amounts on the transactions, like the amounts are not in plain, stored in plain, but are in homomorphic commitments and cryptographic commitments.
+So, I hinted that already, Like if we are in a system where we have confidential transactions, which is a cryptographic technique to hide the amounts on the transactions, like the amounts are not in plain, stored in plain, but are in homomorphic commitments and cryptographic commitments.
 Then suddenly those amounts, because they are in commitments, These are not fixed messages anymore.
 This can be re-randomized basically.
 So you can take a commitment and like you can commit to the same amount twice and those commitments look totally independent of each other.
 Then this problem with the fixed message goes away and then you suddenly can mix and pay simultaneously.
 And also like an attentive protocol you need for this is ValueShuffle, which is full of work.
-And also you, of course, get rid of the previous problem that you can't mix unequal amounts, then you can also mix equal amounts and suddenly mixing is so much nicer and better.
+And also you, offcourse, get rid of the previous problem that you can't mix unequal amounts, then you can also mix equal amounts and suddenly mixing is so much nicer and better.
 If you could hide the amounts, but I think this is also not used in this seminar here.

 **Audience 1:** 01:20:32